daniyalmaroufi/AI_Course/README.md

 ## CA0

-The aim of this assignment is to visualize a dataset of a bank, and using a simple classification model, predict if the customer opens a long-term account or not.
+This assignment aims to visualize a dataset of a bank and, using a simple classification model, predict if the customer opens a long-term account or not.

+## CA1

+This assignment aims to solve a problem using search algorithms such as BTS, Uniform search, and A* algorithm.